vista-art/fragmentcolor/docs/api/scene/scene/ambient.md

 `ambient = [0.03, 0.03, 0.03]` (the dim grey the PBR shader had
 hardcoded before this knob existed).
-Calling `Scene::ambient` overrides that for every shader the scene visits today *and* for any Models added afterwards — the value is stashed on the Scene and re-stamped onto shaders that join later via `Scene::add`.
+Calling `Scene::ambient` overrides that for every shader the scene visits today *and* for any Models added
+afterwards: the value is stashed on the Scene and re-stamped onto shaders that join later via `Scene::add`.

 Returns a handle to the same Scene (Arc-shared) for chaining.